MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

   - Single Sign On (SSO) now available for Azure Active Directory (Azure AD) accounts and Microsoft Account (MSA) on down-level Windows.
 A user signed in on Microsoft Edge on down-level Microsoft Windows (7, 8.1) will now get automatically signed into websites that are configured to allow single sign on with Work and Microsoft accounts (e.g., bing.com, office.com, msn.com, outlook.com).<br>Note: A user may have to sign out and then sign back in if they'd signed into Microsoft Edge in a version prior to Microsoft Edge 88 to leverage this feature.

-- Kiosk mode option to end session.
+- **Kiosk mode option to end session**.
 The "End session" button is now available in a kiosk mode public browsing experience.
 This feature ensures that browser data and settings are deleted when Microsoft Edge is closed.
 Learn more about kiosk mode features and roadmap, [Configure Microsoft Edge kiosk mode](https://docs.microsoft.com/deployedge/microsoft-edge-configure-kiosk-mode).

 - **Security and Privacy:**